Consoles state that minimum speeds should be 3 Mbit downstream and 1 Mbit upstream.

 In the end, when it comes to gaming, stability is more relevant than speed.

-There are old-timers among us who recall a time when the only way to connect to the Internet was via a 5 KB/s dial-up connection which also blocked the phone line while connected.
+The old-timers among us will recall a time when the only way to connect to the Internet was via a 5 KB/s dial-up connection, which also blocked the phone line while running.

-In stark contrast, we are always connected today – wired or wireless, be it on our computers, consoles, or phones.
-What’s more, most people have access to download speeds anywhere from 10 to 50 Mbits i.e. 1 to 5 MB/s, while some fiber optic networks can go as high as 1 Gbit – 125 MB/s!
+Today instead, we are always connected: wired or wireless, on our computers, consoles, or phones, connectivity is now part of our daily lives.
+Most people have access to download speeds anywhere from 10 to 50 Mbits or 1 to 5 MB/s, while some fiber optic networks can go as high as 1 Gbit – 125 MB/s.

-Needless to say, that is an exponential increase, but how much of that do you really need, particularly for gaming?
+This is an exponential increase, but how much of that do you really need for gaming?
 What download/upload speeds are required for a smooth and steady online gaming experience?